sueltschi-sbb/abw-tables/README.md

 This is an API wrapper around
 the [@sbb-esta/angular](https://angular.app.sbb.ch/angular/components/table/overview) table
-components that simplify common use cases when dealing with tables in angular:
+components that simplifies common use cases when dealing with tables in angular:

 * Paging, Sorting and Filtering
 * Formatting headers and cells